-Position Title Accessibility Specialist, Accessibility Services Posting Number 00267F Location New Westminster Campus Grade or Pay Level In accordance with the current Collective Agreement Salary Range In accordance with the current Collective Agreement Position Type Faculty - Contract Posting Type Internal/External Regular/Temporary Contract Employment Type Full-Time Posting Category Faculty Start Date 10/31/2020 End Date 03/31/2021 Diversity Statement
+Position Title Accessibility Specialist, Accessibility Services Posting Number 00576F Location New Westminster/Coquitlam Campus Grade or Pay Level In accordance with the current Collective Agreement Salary Range Salary Range: $69,753-$111,776.
+Placement on the faculty salary scale is based on education, professional certification and experience and will be in accordance with the Collective Agreement Position Type Faculty - Probationary Regular Posting Type Internal/External Regular/Temporary Regular Employment Type Full-Time Posting Category Faculty Start Date 04/15/2024 End Date Equity Statement

 What Douglas Offers

 DO what you love.
 Be good at it.
 That's how Douglas College defines a great career.
 It's a philosophy that resonates through our classrooms, our offices and our boardrooms.
 It inspires our students and drives us to make Douglas College one of BC's Top Employers.
 We love what we do.
 And we're looking for passionate, motivated people to join us in making one of Canada's best colleges even better.